 I tell you it was a scene out of a movie as the trees parted to reveal a hotel, then a long van with a live band playing inside!
 Not only that, but there were tents, beers and brauts!
 In mere minutes I went from terror to elation.
-I was not only safe, I was drinking Jeffe, a Belgium beer, watching a band play 60’s rock tunes!
-They had a long truck that had an opening on one side and they were set up inside.
-These guys probably drove around cities from parking lot to parking lot to play.
-A small crowd showed up and I watched a couple of girls dancing and just having an absolute ball in a hotel parking lot.
+I was not only safe, I was drinking Jeffe, a Belgium beer, watching a band play 60’s rock!
+They had a long truck that had an opening compartment on one side and they were set up inside the truck.
+These guys probably drove around from parking lot to parking lot to play.
+A small crowd showed up and I watched a couple girls dancing and just having an absolute ball in a hotel parking lot.
 Amazing, saved by rock n roll again!

-I finished my Jeffe, which not a beer I enjoyed, but tasted very good this day, and headed up the road to the train station.
+I finished my Jeffe, which not a beer I enjoyed since, but tasted very good this day, and headed up the road to the train station.
 I was finally, truly on my way to Amsterdam.
 I wanted to get to one place and just stay and hang out there.
 No more long walks, computer cafes and feeling lost.
 I had such a big smile on my face when I saw the train station.
 I saw some side doors so I figured I’d go in and see if I could get information about the next train to Amsterdam.
 Turns out I finally made the right decision as I was literally right in front of a large sign with train times as well as the escalators down to the right tracks.
-Adding to my luck was the fact that the next train was moments away, so if I hadn’t turned when I did, I would have missed the train.
+Adding to my luck was the fact that the next train was moments away, so if I hadn’t turned when I did, I would have had get to the same spot using the escalators, at the entrance.
 I just walked down and got to the platform to wait maybe 5 minutes before the train pulled up.
 I sat down and began to smile, a small chuckle.
 I had done it, really made it to where I wanted to go.
 I had traveled by train from Madrid to Amsterdam by myself!
 It began to rain and I didn’t care, I was in a warm train looking out for windmills.
 I was going to have a good time for the next few days, guaranteed, in Amsterdam!

 Amsterdam is such a lovely city because it’s on the water.
 There are bridges everywhere.
 Not many cars, but a lot of bikes and pedestrians.
 I felt at home right away.
 I had walked a bit when I came to some shops.
 I didn’t pack much so I needed socks.
 Think about how much room a week’s worth of socks takes up especially dirty, smelly socks.
 They are pretty cheap too so why not just buy some when you arrive?
 Get out and buy new socks, enjoy that new sock feeling on vacation.
 Socks are cheap, maybe 1$ a pair, so a 5$ investment will be totally worth it.
 Don’t pack socks, buy them when you arrive at your destination on your next vacation.